alexk49/task-journal/README.md

 ### Tasks

 These are to do items.
 Anything in the tasks section not marked as finished will be carried over to the next day on creation.

+Using +tags at the end of the task, priority ratings like (A), and due dates like due:2023-05-01, can make the tasks section easier to search.
+See the [todo.txt primer](https://github.com/todotxt/todo.txt) for more details.
+Only a very basic implementation of some of the features has been done for task journal.

 ### Notes